What Is Adoption Law?

 How Are Adoptions Finalized?

 “The court must be involved in every adoption,” says Ballard.
 “If you don’t have a court involved, then you haven’t established a legal parent-child relationship.
 Furthermore, in most cases a new birth certificate will be issued after the adoption finishes.
-The previous certificate is sealed and the new one will have the child’s new name with the adoptive parents listed as the legal parents.
+The previous certificate is sealed, and the new one will have the child’s new name with the adoptive parents listed as the legal parents.
 You can’t do any of that without a court order.”

 How Can an Adoption Lawyer Help Me?

-“I always tell folks that if they’re just signing up with an agency and expect a placement through an agency, they don’t necessarily need a lawyer until the child is home, unless some strange issue comes up and they have questions about it,” says Ballard.
+“I always tell folks that if they’re just signing up with an agency and expect a placement through an agency, they don’t necessarily need a lawyer until the child is home unless some strange issue comes up and they have questions about it,” says Ballard.
+By contrast, “If you’re doing a related adoption, you need to have your attorney from the beginning.”

-Of course, “people don’t like lawyers and I understand that,” says Ballard.
+Of course, “People don’t like lawyers, and I understand that,” she adds.
 “Plus, adoptions are expensive, and people are trying to allocate their money appropriately.
-It’s more expensive in some places than others—for example, it tends to be more expensive on the East Coast and West Coast than in the Midwest or Southern states.”
+It’s more expensive in some places than others—for example, it tends to be more expensive on the East and West Coasts than in the Midwest or Southern states.”
+Still, to avoid legal troubles and unnecessary costs, it’s wise to “consult with an adoption lawyer who understands your state’s specific rules.”

 For example, “different states have different rules about whether, in a domestic infant adoption, you can pay financial assistance to the birth mother before, during, or sometime after her pregnancy,” says Ballard.
-“Illinois allows it 120 days before birth and 60 days afterwards; Indiana has a $4,000 cap; Wisconsin has a $5,000 cap; and Maryland doesn’t allow it at all.
-So, it’s very different depending on the state, and you absolutely don’t want to be caught doing something you think is a good idea but that’s a crime under your state law.”
+“Illinois allows it 120 days before birth and 60 days afterward; Indiana has a $4,000 cap; Wisconsin has a $5,000 cap; and Maryland doesn’t allow it at all.
+So, it’s very different depending on the state, and you absolutely don’t want to be caught doing something you think is a good idea, but that’s a crime under your state law.”

 How Do Adoption Lawyers Charge?